 The United States is a nation of cars.
 It has been since the early 20th century, when Henry Ford began mass-producing the Model T from his world-famous factory in Highland Park, Michigan.
-Back then, cars were more than a means from point A to point B. They were an expression of American ideals like individuality, independence and prosperity Now, cloud-powered charging stations promise to continue those ideals, while also empowering a greener planet.
+They were an expression of American ideals like individuality, independence and prosperity Now, cloud-powered charging stations promise to continue those ideals, while also empowering a greener planet.

 Cars are fast, comfortable and convenient.
 Unfortunately, they’re also harmful to the environment, suggests the U.S. Environmental Protection Agency (EPA), which says a typical passenger vehicle emits about 4.6 metric tons of carbon dioxide per year.
-In the United States alone, that adds up to approximately 1.6 billion tons of greenhouse gases per year from cars, according to the U.S. Department of Energy.
+In the United States alone, that adds up to approximately 1.6 billion tons of greenhouse gasses per year from cars, according to the U.S. Department of Energy.
 Cloud computing in cars offers an environmentally-friendly solution to our gas-guzzling ways.

 To achieve his goal, the president included in the framework for his Build Back Better Act an electric-vehicle tax credit designed to incentivize EV adoption among middle-class families.